Connect with us

 Lawsuits alleging that Mississippi’s legislative and judicial districts dilute Black voter strength could be bolstered by a recent U.S. Supreme Court ruling.

-In a surprise ruling last , the nation's highest court found that the seven U.S. House seats in Alabama were unconstitutional and violated the federal Rights Act because they diluted Black voter strength.
+In a surprise ruling last week, the nation’s highest court found that the seven U.S. House seats in Alabama were unconstitutional and violated the federal Voting Rights Act because they diluted Black voter strength.
 Presumably, that ruling will force the congressional districts to be redrawn in Alabama and perhaps in other states and could impact the balance of power in the U.S. House.

 The ruling could also have an impact in Mississippi.
 In February the U.S. Supreme Court refused an effort to continue a decades-old lawsuit that placed congressional redistricting in Mississippi under the jurisdiction of a three-judge federal panel.
-The federal panel had overseen the drawing of Mississippi's congressional districts since the early 2000s.
-But with the Legislature redrawing the districts in 2022 after the 2020 Census, the federal panel opted to end its jurisdiction.
-A group challenged the to end the lawsuit, claiming the districts drawn by the Legislature still diluted Black voter strength.
+The federal panel had overseen the drawing of Mississippi’s congressional districts since the early 2000s.
+But with the state Legislature redrawing the districts in 2022 after the 2020 Census, the federal panel opted to end its jurisdiction.
+A group challenged the decision to end the lawsuit, claiming the districts drawn by the Legislature still diluted Black voter strength.

 The U.S. Supreme Court refused the effort to keep congressional redistricting under the jurisdiction of the three-judge panel.
-Theoretically, the decision in the Alabama case could to groups again challenging whether the congressional district in Mississippi dilute Black voter strength.
+Theoretically, the decision in the Alabama case could leads to groups again challenging whether the congressional district in Mississippi dilute Black voter strength.

 The decision in the Alabama case also could impact lawsuits challenging the constitutionality of the drawing of the 174 Mississippi House and Senate districts and the three districts used to elect Mississippi Supreme Court justices and commissioners to the Public Service Commission and the Transportation Commission.